Ioana-P/Analysing_developer_jobs/README.md

 * **Data**
     Webscrapped job descriptions from Indeed.co.uk, searched for on the morning of 20th November, 2020.
 500 Jobs originally stored.
 2 were found to be unusable / duplicated.
 Thus I have 498 job descriptions, of which 243 state any kind of salary.
 * **Analysis**

     ![states_salary](https://github.com/Ioana-P/Analysing_developer_jobs/blob/master/fig/percent_jobs_state_salary.jpg)
-    Fig 1
+    Fig 1 - how many jobs do state a salary?
-    Barplots and boxplots illustrate salary distributions for London and non-London jobs.

     1. Just over half of SE jobs do **not** advertise salary openly.